vargaae/multi-micro-store-24/README.md

 1. Clone this repo
 2. Run `npm install`
-3. You must add your own API key in the `src/App.js` file to connect to Clarifai, Rapid API, Open AI.
+3. You must add your own API key in the `utils/firebase/firebase-utils.js` file to connect to your Database.

-You can grab FIREBASEfirebase API key [here](https://firebase.google.com/)
+You can grab FIREBASE API key [here](https://firebase.google.com/)

 **Set Up Environment Variables**